7 of Carolyn Besette-Kennedy’s most iconic outfits

 The allure of Carolyn Bessette-Kennedy stems from a combination of her pristine personal style and her aversion to the press.
 Notoriously reserved, Carolyn avoided the media, refusing interviews and photoshoots during her high-profile relationship with JFK Jr. As a result, her public-facing life and style were captured primarily by the paparazzi.
 The candidness of Carolyn’s style in these street snaps showcases what Allure editor-in-chief Linda Wells called an “effortful effortless[ness].”
 We can see it in this shot from 1996: her hair tucked neatly into a tortoiseshell headband, a simple Prada car coat thrown over a mix of knit and silk separates.

 But her street style wasn’t always so polished: Carolyn was a champion of athleisure long before the style dominated the fashion landscape.
-She was frequently caught by paparazzi, strolling Central Park with John Jr., walking her dog Friday, or taking family trips upstate, where she preferred to wear much more casual garb.
-On a newspaper run with John Jr., Carolyn sports an All-American athleisure look: bright Nike Air Streak sneakers, a half-zip fleece, loose jeans, and a mussed ponytail.
+She was frequently caught by paparazzi, strolling Central Park with JFK Jr., walking her dog Friday, or taking family trips upstate, where she preferred to wear much more casual garb.
+On a newspaper run with her then-boyfriend, Carolyn sports an All-American athleisure look: bright Nike Air Streak sneakers, a half-zip fleece, loose jeans and a mussed ponytail.

 Carolyn was also known for her somewhat esoteric fashion choices.
-She owned directional pieces from Avant-garde designers like Ann Demeulemeester and Comme des Garçons, but kept a special (and sizable) place in her closet for Japanese designer Yohji Yamamoto.
-To a gala for the Municipal Art Society, she wore Yamamoto’s fall/winter 1998 obi gown with velvet opera gloves.
-Elsewhere, she was pictured in the label’s skirts, menswear, and suiting.
+She owned directional pieces from avant-garde designers like Ann Demeulemeester and Comme des Garçons, but kept a special (and sizable) place in her closet for Japanese designer Yohji Yamamoto.
+To a gala for the Municipal Art Society, she wore Yamamoto’s AW98 obi gown with velvet opera gloves.
+Elsewhere, she was pictured in the label’s skirts, menswear and suiting.
 So why all the Yohji love?
 It turns out that various advertising contracts with JFK Jr.’s political magazine George dictated which labels Carolyn could and couldn’t wear.
-Since Yamamoto didn’t advertise in print, he became Carolyn’s go-to for the kind of elegant, black tie fare that wouldn’t land her in a lawsuit.
+Since Yohji didn’t advertise in print, he became Carolyn’s go-to for the kind of elegant, black tie fare that wouldn’t land her in a lawsuit.

 Carolyn eschewed the standard celebrity stylist in favor of picking out and putting together her own looks.
 “Hers was not an opulent style, but it was luxurious,” designer Gabriella Hearst told Newsweek.
 “It was more about the shape and the silhouette.”
 For the Whitney Museum’s annual fundraiser, Carolyn put her own spin on the black tie dress code, pairing an oversized Yohji Yamamoto Homme shirt with a fitted, ruffled skirt from the designer’s women’s line.
 Notice how the shirt isn’t buttoned up, but rather wrapped and tucked.
 The tiny chainmail purse, likely vintage, lends quirk to an otherwise balanced outfit.
 It’s all in the details.